adaptlearning/adapt-contrib-textInput/README.md

 ####_answers
 **_Optional_ **

-This allows generic answers, which are not dependant on order to be specified, allowing the learner to give the correct answers in any order, and still be marked correct.
-This attribute expects a 2-dimensional array:
+This allows for answers which are not dependant on order to be specified, allowing the learner to give the correct answers in any order, and still be marked correct.
+This attribute expects a 2-dimensional array with the same length as the `_items` array.
+Each entry can contain all acceptable variations of the correct answer e.g. one, 1, I (roman) etc. Make sure to place as first the answer that will be displayed as correct as "model answer".

 ```
 "_answers": [
-   ["one",1],
-   ["two",2],
-   ["three",3]
+   ["one",1,"I"],
+   ["two",2,"II"],
+   ["three",3,"III"]
 ]
 ```

 ####_items

-Each item represents one one text input box for this question and contains values for `prefix`, `suffix` and `_answers`.
+Each item represents one text input box for this question and contains values for `prefix`, `suffix` and `_answers`.

 **prefix:** Text entered in this setting will appear before the input area.
 **suffix:** Text entered in this setting will appear after the input area.
 **placeholder** The placeholder setting specifies a short hint that describes the expected value of the input field.
-**_answers:** Multiple answers can be entered in this setting, for example:
+**_answers:** Specify correct answer.
+This can contain all acceptable variations of the correct answer e.g. one, 1, I (roman) etc. Make sure to place as first the answer that will be displayed as correct as "model answer".

 ```
    "_answers": [
       "2",
-      "two"
+      "two",
+      "II"
    ]
 ```
-This can be combined with the generic answer above.
+Note that `_items._answers` are not used when top level `_answers` are used.

 ##Limitations